-The K+12 Common Core standards define what students should understand and be able to do by the end of each grade.
-They correspond to the College and Career Readiness (CCR) anchor standards below by number.
+The K-12 Common Care standards define what students should understand and be able to do by the and of each grade.
+They correspond to the Callege and Career Readiness (CCR) anchor standards below by number.
 The CCR and grade-specific standards are necessary complements-the former providing broad standards, the latter providing additional specificity-that together define the skills and understandings that all students must demonstrate.